 Civil Rights stay

+Before 1925, this was the site of C.D.
+Dudley & Son Grist Mill & Wood Shop.
 In September 1936, the Dudley Motel, Cafe, and Amoco #2 service station were established to provide lodging and provisions to African Americans traveling US Highway 80.
 It was listed in the African American travel guides, Go and Green Book.
 The Dudleys developed “Dudley’s Retreat” at the rear of the service station as a restaurant and gathering place for the community on Truxton Street.
 For most of his adult life, “Hub” Dudley was known as a healer, a mediator, and a man of impeccable honesty and trustworthiness.
 Before passing in 2014, niece Thomaseanor Pearson remembers her “Duddy” convinced Dr. Martin Luther King, Jr. against staging a massive demonstration in Dublin over unfair labor practices.
 King, along with other Civil Rights leaders, often stayed at Dudley’s Motel on East Jackson Street, then the major east-west traffic artery through Georgia.
-Pearson was present the night King stayed at the Dudley Motel.
+Thomasenor, and Alfred Pearson, along with their infant daughter, Ojetta, were present the night King stayed at the Dudley Motel.

 A visit with Dr. King